Help Center

 How does the protected deposit work?+

-The host proposes an amount, you fund it through secure checkout — by bank debit (ACH), which takes a few business days to clear, or by card, which is instant — and Sharelet holds it in escrow.
+The host proposes an amount, you fund it through secure checkout, and it is frozen in the host's own account with our payment provider.
+Sharelet never holds it; it can only tell the provider when to release or return it.
+You can pay by bank debit (ACH), which takes a few business days to clear, or by card, which is instant.
 It is NOT paid to the host at move-in; it's released at move-out based on the actual condition of the place.
-The total is the same either way.
+The total is the same whichever way you pay.

 Is there a deposit fee?+

-Yes — a one-time protection fee of 5% of the deposit (minimum $5, maximum $99), paid by the renter at checkout.
-It covers the escrow protection and isn't refundable.
+Yes: a one-time protection fee of 5% of the deposit (minimum $5, maximum $99), paid by the renter at checkout.
+It covers the deposit protection and isn't refundable.
 Sharelet never takes a cut of the deposit principal itself.

 How do I get my deposit back at move-out?+